 A major stakeholder group for Taylor Mill Elementary are the parents and families of our students.
-Our families are very supportive of the school and regularly attend student performances like choir and music, plays, Veterans Day assembly, as well as participate in literacy and STEAM nights as well as Health and Wellness night and field day.
-Our families are our students biggest fans and supporters.
-Our parents are ready to plan and volunteer their time for PTA sponsored events like the book fair, Elf Boutique, Bubble Run, and 5th grade celebration.
+Our families are very supportive of the school and regularly attend student performances like choir and musical performances, class plays, Veterans Day assembly, as well as participate in literacy and STEAM nights and field day.
+Our families are our students' biggest fans and supporters.
+Our parents are ready to plan and volunteer their time for PTA sponsored events like the book fairs, Elf Boutique, Bubble Run, and our 5th grade celebration.
 We have two parents that serve on our SBDM council and are actively involved in the school improvement plan process, the school budget, and improving school policies and procedures all while monitoring the academic progress of students at a schoolwide level throughout the year.
 These parents on the SBDM council represent our parent and family population as a whole and have been very dedicated to remaining focused on student improvement and engagement.

 Another important stakeholder group for Taylor Mill Elementary is our student population.
 We take student voice and choice very seriously and know that their ideas matter.
-Our school has a Principal's Leadership Council made up of a group of 4th and 5th grade students that meet weekly to work on leadership skills and planning projects, events, and assemblies involving the whole school population.
-This group is service minded and works on school improvement projects like improving the outdoor courtyard to serve an outdoor classroom, writing positive notes to staff, and deciding spirit days to encourage school spirit.
-Students are regularly given the opportunity to share ideas on how to improve their own school experience through classroom visits by school leadership, opportunities to brainstorm ideas on our interactive bulletin board, and deciding on classroom rewards that they have earned.
+Our school has a Principal's Leadership Council made up of a group of 5th grade students that meet weekly to work on leadership skills and planning projects, events, and assemblies involving the whole school population.
+This group is service-minded and works on school improvement projects like improving the outdoor courtyard to serve an outdoor classroom, writing positive notes to staff, and deciding spirit days to encourage school spirit.
+Students are regularly allowed to share ideas on how to improve their own school experience through classroom visits by school leadership, opportunities to brainstorm ideas on our interactive bulletin board, and deciding on classroom rewards that they have earned.

-Our school continues to work on rebuilding community partnerships after the decrease during COVID and with the change in the school leadership team.
-Our Taylor Mill Family Resource Center Coordinator plays a huge role in helping developing these relationships.
+Our school continues to work on increasing community partnerships.
+Our Taylor Mill Family Resource Center Coordinator plays a huge role in helping develop these relationships.
 We do continue to strengthen our partnership with the Kenton County Library as they help plan literacy classroom visits, provide resources for families, participate in school literacy nights and provide books for students use at home.
 We partner with the Northern Kentucky Education Council to provide One to One Readers, volunteers who come in weekly to read and work on sight words with struggling readers.
 They are involved in supporting our literacy improvement plan.
-We are involved with the Children's Home of Northern Kentucky as they provide in school as well as outside of school therapy for our students and families as this supports our goal for students emotional well being.
-Our Family Resource Coordinator helps our school with local food pantries and churches who are wiling to work to provide weekly food bags for families, help around holidays to provide full family meals and support with clothing and gifts as needed.
+We are involved with the Childrens Home of Northern Kentucky as they provide inschool as well as outside of school therapy for our students and families as this supports our goal for students' emotional well being.
+Our Family Resource Coordinator helps our school with local food pantries and churches who are willing to work to provide weekly food bags for families, help around holidays to provide full family meals and support with clothing and gifts as needed.
 These community stakeholders help to support the overall improvement of our school.
+Taylor Mill has an active and thriving All Pro Dads chapter that hosts monthly events for students and their "dad".